Touch the Sun (TV series): Premise

-Christos and the kids return to the hotel they are staying at in Perth and it is here that Sofia makes her decision with Nicos to tear up the agreement they had with the timber company because cutting down the trees on the land will get rid of the safety and seclusion that Vera and George have and need.
-They also have a television interview on the 'Lucky Aussie Show' where they let the country know that they want the land to be left alone.
-The problem is that things have already gotten ahead of them back in Melbourne.
-Their dad has arranged for their current home to be auctioned the next day.
-Over the telephone Sofia confronts her father, but she gets nowhere, so she and Nicos must convince their grandfather to overcome his fear of flying in order to catch a plane to Melbourne in time to save their home.
+Christos and the kids return to the hotel, where Sofia and Nicos tear up the agreement with the timber company, because they realise cutting down the trees will jeopardise Vera and George's safety and seclusion.
+They have a television interview where they let the country know that they want the land to be left alone.
+Meanwhile, back in Melbourne, their dad has already arranged for their current home to be auctioned the next day.
+Sofia calls her father to confront him, to no avail, so she and Nicos persuade their grandfather to overcome his fear of flying in order to return to Melbourne in time to save their home.
+Christos finally agrees to board the plane and they arrive home just as the auction begins.

-After an entire night of persuasion Christos finally agrees to board the plane and they arrive in Melbourne just as the auction begins.
 Urged on by the two kids, Christos outbids a determined buyer.
-When Sofia, Nicos and Christos walk through the door, Con is amazed, but he isn't upset.
-Con was beginning to have doubts about selling the family home himself and facing such opposition wasn't helping, so he is grateful that the kids subverted the auction.
-The family ends up reunited in their family home and the two kids have learned an important lesson that getting something for nothing can be very dangerous.
+When Sofia, Nicos and Christos walk through the door, Con is surprised, but grateful that the kids subverted the auction, as he was beginning to have doubts about selling the family home and facing opposition wasn't helping.
+The family ends up reunited in their home and the kids learn an important lesson that getting something for nothing can be dangerous.